Jatin-Mehra119/AI-agent-based-Deep-Research/Docs/tools.md

 Helper function that executes a single search query.

 -   **Parameters**:
-    -   query: A  TavilyQuery  object containing search parameters
+    -   itm: A  TavilyQuery  object containing search parameters
 -   **Returns**: A list of search results or an empty list on error
 -   **Implementation Details**:
     -   Appends current month/year to search queries
-    -   Limits results to 5 per query
+    -   Limits results to 10 per query
-    -   Includes raw content but excludes Tavily's summarized answers
+    -   Uses topic and days parameters for filtering
+    -   Includes error handling with logging

 ## Global Variables